TermOfficial/Project-Community/README.md

 # Can I use this?
 Please do not.
 I mean you can, but why would you even want to do that.
 # People who helped but were not mentioned on the git history
-TheCodingGuy - Helped toward a fork bruhdude - Original developer at Project Community
+TheCodingGuy - Helped toward a fork, bruhdude - Original developer at Project Community
+# Where do I configure stuff like the name of the site?
+in htm.php